 OK, the rest of the facts are exactly the same, the house is built on the three lots for the same price, sold in the same amount of time, and sold for the same price.
-So, the gross margin from the sale is $60,000.
-So let’s determine the IRR for the three projects; to keep it easy, I’m going with exactly one year from start to finish.
+The gross margin from the sale is $60,000.
+Let’s determine the IRR for the three projects; to keep it easy, I’m going with exactly one year from start to finish.
 The following identifies the net margin (gross margin less the capital investment on the project) and the corresponding Internal Rate of Return.

 Lot Number Initial Investment Net Margin ($60,000 Gross Margin) IRR

 # 1 $53,000 $7,000 13.21%